VoidAnalytics/voidanalytics-wordpress-plugin/readme.txt

 * Improved plugin description

 = 1.4.0 =
-* Updated plugin name to comply with WordPress guidelines
+* Updated plugin name to comply with the guidelines
 * Updated minimum PHP requirement to 7.2.0
-* Updated minimum WordPress requirement to 5.2